GingerJakeDaBoi/LevelDataArchive/README.md

 ## File Structure
 To add an object to a level, a file with the name of that object will need to be made.
+Level files are compressed as a zip with the "LDA" file extension.

  - world // This folder is for objects that are stationary and have no logic to them, unless it is manipulated by a script
 	 - model-01 //These files store an object type, object location, dimensions, and additional parameters based on type.